Generic

 If you need to do that, protect those resources against CSRF

-Prevent sesion cookies from being included when the page is loaded in a frame using the SameSite cookie attribute
+Prevent sesion cookies from being included when the page is loaded in a frame using the cookie attribute

 SSRF - Server-Side Request forgery